fabric8io/sandbox-fabric8-devops/vagrant/kubernetes/ReadMe.md

 To access using a kube build on your mac or using fabric8 you need to point to the master via:

     export KUBERNETES_MASTER=http://kube1:8080/

+### Creating a docker registry

+Its a good idea to create a local docker registry so if you're using fabric8 you can create custom images and push them to the kube environment.

+    kubecfg -c docker-registry.json create pods

+If you want to use fabric8 and kube together then these env vars are handy:

+    export FABRIC8_PROFILES=kubernetes
+    export DOCKER_USERNAME=kube1:5000
+    export DOCKER_HOST=tcp://kube1:2375

+Then if you boot up a recent fabric8 build (or 1.2.0.Beta5 or later) you'll have a kube UI, CLI and tooling etc.